UoB-CS-MSc-IIAD/ChatGPT-with-Unity/README.md

 # Unity ChatGPT Experiments
-Adapting from the model provided by \href{https://github.com/dilmerv/UnityChatGPT}{Dilmer}
+Adapting from the model provided by Dilmer https://github.com/dilmerv/UnityChatGPT